fadado/shed/docs/reference-container.md

 ## stats

-    Usage:	shed-container stats [OPTIONS] CONTAINER [CONTAINER...]
+    Usage:	shed-container stats [OPTIONS] [CONTAINER...]

-    Display a live stream of one or more containers' resource usage statistics
+    Display a live stream of container(s) resource usage statistics

-      --help=false         Print usage
+      -a, --all          Show all containers (default shows just running) --help             Print usage
-      --no-stream=false    Disable streaming stats and only pull the first result
+      --no-stream        Disable streaming stats and only pull the first result

 ## stop

     Usage:	shed-container stop [OPTIONS] CONTAINER [CONTAINER...]

-    Stop a running container by sending SIGTERM and then SIGKILL after a grace period
+    Stop a running container.
+    Sending SIGTERM and then SIGKILL after a grace period

-      --help=false       Print usage
+      --help             Print usage
       -t, --time=10      Seconds to wait for stop before killing it

     Extended usage: